-- To enter a specific noise spectrum, simply tap each octave band field on the "additive noise" screen and enter the corresponding octave band level - Alternatively, you can do a measurement (without STIPA signal playing!) of the current background noise.
-Although the STI value will be meaningless, the noise spectrum will be measured accurately.
-Save the measurement, and then press "take from measurement" () on the "additive noise" screen.
-When the keyboard appears, enter the measurement number for your background noise measurement. - If you enter an A-weighted value after pressing the "A-wgr" field, all bands will be increased with an equal amount until the A-weighted level is matched.
+- To enter a specific noise spectrum, simply tap each octave band field on the "additive noise" screen and enter the corresponding octave band level - If you enter an A-weighted value after pressing the "A-weighted, all bands will be increased with an equal amount until the A-weighted level is matched.
 This is a quick way to lower or increase the overall level, and also to generate a pink noise spectrum of a given A-weighted level (as the default spectrum shown is pink). - The buttons "-1 dB" and "+1 dB" adjust the levels in all bands by 1 dB.